srearl/cdlqualtrics/README.md

 1. The easiest way to interface with R, particularly on machines running Windows, is through the RStudio IDE.
 Instructions for installing R and RStudio are available through [Posit](https://posit.co/download/rstudio-desktop/), or they can be accessed through the [ASU software center](https://ets.engineering.asu.edu/softwareage/software/).

-2. Once R and RStudio are installed, install the `remotes` library to facilitate installing the cdlqualtrics library to format the Qualtrics data.
+2. Once R and RStudio are installed, install the `remotes` library to facilitate installing the cslqualtrics library to format the Qualtrics data.

 ![](inst/image/rstudio_install_remotes.png)
-*Install the `remotes` library by issuing the command `r install.packages("remotes")` in the RStudio interface.*
+*Install the `remotes` library by issuing the command `install.packages("remotes")` in the RStudio interface.*

-3. Use the `remotes` library to install the cdlqualtrics library from GitHub that has the formatting tools.
+3. Use the `remotes` library to install the cslqualtrics library from GitHub that has the formatting tools.

 ![](inst/image/rstudio_install_qualtrics.png)
-*Install the `cdlqualtrics` library by issuing the command `r remotes::install_github("srearl/cdlqualtrics")` in the RStudio interface.*
+*Install the `cslqualtrics` library by issuing the command `remotes::install_github("srearl/cslqualtrics")` in the RStudio interface.*

 ### application